astropy/specreduce/docs/extraction_quickstart.rst

 Tracing
 -------

-The `specreduce.tracing` package allows for defining the trace of a spectrum on the 2D image.
+The `specreduce.tracing` module defines the trace of a spectrum on the 2D image.
 These traces can either be determined semi-automatically or manually, and are provided as the inputs for the remaining steps of the extraction process.
 Supported trace types include: